andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

 }</pre>

-The primary thing to take away from the initialization routine is that instead of calling out to the AppDelegate to get an instance of the `NSManagedObjectContext`, I&#8217;m choosing to require it to be passed in during the initialization of `DataHelper`.
-It&#8217;s a pattern I like to practice because it allows me to do unit tests in real-world applications that use Core Data.
+The primary thing to take away from the initialization routine is that instead of calling out to the AppDelegate to get an instance of the `NSManagedObjectContext`, I'm choosing to require it to be passed in during the initialization of `DataHelper`.
+It's a pattern I like to practice because it allows me to do unit tests in real-world applications that use Core Data.

 <a name="data-helper-seed-zoos" class="jump-target"></a>